 No treatment is mandatory for Dermatophytosis because the squirrel's immune system will eventually overcome it.
 I would not recommend seeking a prescription anti-fungal medication for this condition because the potential side-effects of most of these products are worse than the disease.

 I use a couple of natural products that are completely safe to use, yet are very effective at treating a fungus.
 One is cold-pressed organic Coconut Oil.
 It's important that it is cold-pressed and unprocessed because processing and heat destroys the substances that kill fungus.
 Another substance that can be added to the squirrel's water and applied topically is Colloidal Silver.
-Both of these substances can be found on our Squirrel Mall.
+Both of these substances can be found on our Product Page.

 Another cause of hair loss in squirrels is a parasitic infestation of Mange Mites or Sarcoptic Mange.
 The insect that causes this is called Sarcoptes scabiei.
 They can only be transmitted skin-to-skin by close contact and squirrels pass them to each other when they sleep together in cold weather.
 The mites cannot live off of a warm host for more than an hour and are incapable of jumping from one squirrel to another.
 A massive infestation to a squirrel can be life-threatening because they are blood-feeding insects and can produce anemia and a weakened immune system.
 Since they borough under the skin, they cause intense itching which often results in open wounds and scabbing. ( Note: If you have squirrels in a cage that have never been with wild squirrels, it is impossible for them to get Mange!)